mr-tea79/theplanet/README.md

 You are free to use this source code to make improvements, new games, anything!
 I just ask that you keep my name in the code as a nod of acknowledgement to all the many hours of work making this.

 You will need the following libraries which can be downloaded.
 One is for dealing with images and the other for text.
+I have included them in the repo but just incase:

 #SDL_image   (For images)
 https://sites.google.com/site/sdlinvc2010/installation/sdl_image